-Despite not gathering together, MCCS remains committed to spreading the joy of music in Montgomery County.
-We are using this time to plan our 49th and 50th Seasons to provide our community the very best musical experience possible when we are once again able to join together.
-While we are uncertain of what the future holds, we do know this 49th Season will start later than usual.
-We will update our website and social media pages with more information as we make decisions regarding our upcoming concert season.
+MCCS remains committed to spreading the joy of music in Montgomery County.
+Despite not gathering in the fall of 2020, we used this time to plan our 49th Season so we are able to safely join together and share the joy of music.
+We will update our website and social media pages with more information regarding our upcoming performances.

-Stay tuned for upcoming information regarding the 2020-2021 Concert Season.
+Stay tuned for the announcement of the concert themes for the 2020-2021 Concert Season.

 Formed in 1972, the Montgomery County Choral Society is a non-profit organization whose mission is to unite singers who celebrate their love of music through professional-quality performances and community outreach.
 Originally numbering about 30 members, the society has steadily grown over the years in both numbers and performance quality.
 Our membership now averages about 80 members and includes people ranging in age from high-school students to retirees, encompassing varied professions, and blending many levels of musical training and experience.